-With physical fitness, rest is required after exercise for muscles to recover and grow stronger.
+With physical fitness, rest is essential for muscles to recover and grow stronger after exercise.
 Leadership muscles are similar, and require opportunities to recover, too.

 Companies can help employees step back and pause.
 In the process, they can help increase workforce resiliency, boost energy and passion about work, and reduce costs associated with stress, illness, and employee turnover.

-There will always be times when your company needs to pick up the pace of work and ask everyone to sprint.
-But these high activity times need to be balanced with periods of recovery.
-The key for any organization that wants to be sustainable and competitive over the long term is balance.
+There will always be times when you need to pick up the pace of work and ask everyone to sprint.
+But to prevent burnout, these high activity times need to be balanced with periods of recovery.
+The key for any organization or individual to be sustainable and competitive over the long term is balance.

 Engaging in recovery behaviors and practices can help.
-Sometimes it means taking a day just to be outside in nature, carving out time to reconnect with friends, or even going on a long run after work to shed the stress of a tough day.
+Sometimes it means taking a day just to be outside in nature, carving out time to reconnect with friends, or even going on a long run to shed the stress of a tough day.
 Taking some time out for your mental health is critically important, especially now.

 1. Sleep.
 Sufficient sleep is a biological necessity for our physical and mental health.
-A 2013 Gallup poll found that in the U.S., almost half of adults get less than the recommended amount of sleep.
+Sleep can also make you a better leader.
+Yet polls consistently find that almost half of adults get less than the recommended amount of sleep.

 2. Exercise.
-Most corporate workers have sedentary jobs — sitting at a desk rather than engaging in physical activity — that are bracketed by commutes spent sitting in cars, buses, or trains.
+Most corporate workers have sedentary jobs — sitting at a desk rather than engaging in physical activity — and this may be bracketed by commutes also spent sitting.
 Physical activity can boost energy, mood, cognition, and performance.
 In fact, exercise and leadership effectiveness are closely linked.

 3. Mental recovery.
 Being able to stay attentive and focused is critical to high performance.
-But that’s tougher than ever with the ever-present notifications from digital devices and workdays that, in multinational organizations, can extend far beyond the traditional workday.
-Contemplative practices such as meditation are ways to allow the mind to regain focus and clarity.
-Mindfulness is a simple way to lead better, and mindfulness exercises can train the brain to be better focused, resulting in clearer thinking.
+But that’s increasingly difficult with the ever-present notifications from digital devices and workdays that can extend far beyond the traditional workday.
+Contemplative practices such as meditation can allow your mind to regain focus and clarity.
+Mindfulness is a simple way to lead better, and mindfulness exercises can train your brain to be better focused, resulting in clearer thinking.

 4. Social recovery.
 Humans are social animals.
 Connecting, caring, and sharing with others can lower stress levels and boost moods.
-Organizations need to find ways to encourage positive social interactions at work and outside of work.
+Organizations need to find ways to encourage positive social interactions on the job and outside of work.

-5. Expressing positive emotions.
+5. Gratitude.
 Positive emotions can increase energy and creativity.
 Work cultures are great at identifying the negative, but could be more intentional about identifying good and meaningful experiences at work.
-Giving thanks can actually make you a better leader, and can enhance mood and wellbeing.
+Giving thanks can actually make you a better leader, and can enhance mood and well-being, too.

 When practiced regularly, these behaviors can help keep employees happy, healthy, and engaged.
 But simply telling people to get more sleep or exercise more is unlikely to prevent burnout, foster resilience, or meaningfully change your workforce’s behaviors.

-Here are a few things that human resources leaders should consider to encourage employees — and managers — to foster resiliency and make time for wellness:
+Here are a few things that HR leaders should consider to encourage employees — and managers — to foster resiliency and make time for wellness:

 - Consider contemplative practices.
-An increasing number of large organizations, from corporate giants such as Google to the U.S. Army, are using mindfulness programs to help people learn how to pause and quickly regain focus.
-Mindfulness programs can be offered a variety of ways, from self-guided courses to on-site classes.
-Mindful techniques can be employed at home, at one’s desk, and even in meetings.
+An increasing number of large organizations, from Google to the U.S. Army, are using mindfulness programs to help people learn how to pause and quickly regain focus.
+Mindfulness programs can be offered a variety of ways, from self-guided online courses to on-site classes.
+Mindfulness and breathing techniques can be employed at home, at your desk, and even in meetings.
 For example, you may want to educate your teams that the commonly-shared advice to “take a deep breath” doesn’t actually help with stress; instead, people should focus on lengthening their exhales in order to calm their nervous systems.